Sunday, December 26, 2010

 "Theme: The contemplation of Israel's God's Sovereignty over Suffering.
 The theme of Job is not the suffering of Job (the secondary theme), but rather the sovereignty of God."

-"The answer to the question, 'If God is all powerful, why didn't He crate a perfect world with no sin and suffering?' is He did.
+"The answer to the question, 'If God is all powerful, why didn't He create a perfect world with no sin and suffering?' is He did!
 A perfect world, however, demands free will.
 No one wants to live in a world without freedom.
 God was not a heavenly tyrant who created a world of slaves and robots.
 He wanted us to love Him because we freely choose to do so."

 "All suffering is ultimately the result of the entrance of sin into this world at the Fall."